-PARENT.
-The parent-child relationship extends equally to every child and to every parent, regardless of the marital status of the parent.
+20 PARENT.
+The parent-child relationship extends equally to every child and to every parent,

+21 regardless of the marital status of the parent.

-22 Comment
+Comment

-Historically, children born to unmarried women were often extended fewer rights and protections than were extended to marital children.
-In the 1960s and 1970s, the Supreme Court decided a number of cases in which it held unconstitutional rules that treated nonmarital children unequally.
-As explained in the official comment to the original 1973 Uniform Parentage Act, this nondiscrimination provision was one of the "major substantive sections of the Act."
-The provision in the 1973 UPA, which was substantively identical to this provision, was intended to "establish the principle that regardless of the marital status of the parents, all children and all parents have equal rights with respect to each other."
+24 Historically, children born to unmarried women were often extended fewer rights and 25 protections than were extended to marital children.
+In the 1960s and 1970s, the Supreme Court 26 decided a number of cases in which it held unconstitutional rules that treated nonmarital children 27 unequally.
+As explained in the official comment to the original 1973 Uniform Parentage Act, this 28 nondiscrimination provision was one of the "major substantive sections of the Act."
+The 29 provision in the 1973 UPA, which was substantively identical to this provision, was intended to 30 "establish the principle that regardless of the marital status of the parents, all children and all parents have equal rights with respect to each other."
 1973 UPA, § 2, Comment.
-See also 2002 UPA, § 202, Comment ("From a legal and social policy perspective, this is one of the most significant substantive provisions of the Act, reaffirming the principle that regardless of the marital status of the parents, children and parents have equal rights with respect to each other.").
+See also 2002 31 32 UPA, § 202, Comment ("From a legal and social policy perspective, this is one of the most significant substantive provisions of the Act, reaffirming the principle that regardless of the 33 34 marital status of the parents, children and parents have equal rights with respect to each other.").
+35 with "a".
+Re: the first thing, I don't think it works well.
+Re the second, it seems inconsistent with the discussion at the Oct.
+2016 meeting.

-The principle established by this provision is that principle that once a parent-child relationship has been established, that relationship is entitled to substantive equality, regardless
+The principle established by this provision is that principle that once a parent-child relationship has been established, that relationship is entitled to substantive equality, regardless Commented [CJ12]: At the Jan.
+2017 meeting, there was a suggestion to add a comment discussing the history of this provision.